Managing Coder Sessions with the SDK

 task: input.task,

-// label shows up in list UIs; falls back to the task prompt when unset
+// label shows up in list UIs; set it when your task prompt is too long for display

 label: input.task.slice(0, 100),